Battery Management System (BMS)

 Find more details on battery protection topologies here.

-In battery management systems (BMS) a compact and reliable solution that powers the entiere system is required.
-Several components can be integrated, extreme battery fluctuations are managed and requirements of the latest network interfaces and automotive security are met with Infineon‘s portfolio of Power Management Ics (PMICs).
+In battery management systems (BMS), a compact and reliable solution that powers the entire system is required.
+Several components can be integrated, extreme battery voltage fluctuations are managed and requirements of the latest network interfaces and automotive security are met with Infineon‘s portfolio of Power Management Ics (PMICs).

-The PMICs support comprehensive power supply for the system by a small form factor and complement solutions based on Traveo™, AURIXTM and PSoC MCU families.
+The PMICs support comprehensive power supplieswith a small form factor footprint for system solutions using Traveo™, AURIXTM and PSoC MCU families.
 Boost function integrated in the PMICs avoids system blackout under extreme battery voltage fluctuations.
 Low quiescent current of the PMICs reduce standby current of always-on functions.
-The PMICs comply with AEC-Q100, and rich system safety functions help to comply with modern vehicle ECU requirements.
+The PMICs comply with AEC-Q100, and extensive system safety functions help to comply with modern vehicle ECU requirements.

 Recommended PMIC for BMS: